eyal0/valgrind-false-positive/README.md

 But we could be doing better.
 For that third value, anything that starts with a `4` is sure to be bigger than `0000`.
 All that we need to do is tell Valgrind about it.

 After disassembly, Valgrind has access to both the value and the definedness of each bit.
 What if we make the definedness check a little smarter?
-For a value that is part knowns (0 and 1 bits) and part unknowns ("X" bits), we can compute the maximum possible value that and minimum possible value that it could have.
-If the minimum of one of the numbers is greater than the maximum of the other then we know the answer of the comparison, despite the unknowns.
+For a value that is part knowns (0 and 1 bits) and part unknowns ("X" bits), we can compute the maximum and minimum possible value that it could have.
+We can compare the minimum of one with the maximum of the other and if there's no overlap then we know the answer despite the unknowns.
 And vice-versa.
 Only when their ranges overlap is there uncertainty.

 ```c++
 bool isGreaterThanDefined(int xx, int yy, // the current values